arendruni/location-switch/README.md

 The script works by comparing the MAC address or SSID of the currently connected network to a list of known MAC addresses or SSIDs.
 If there is a match, the script changes the network location to the corresponding predefined location.
 If there is no match, the script changes the network location default location.

+## Compatibility

+This script is intended to be used on macOS 10.15 (Catalina) or later.
+It may not work on older versions of macOS.

+Please ensure that your system meets the minimum requirements before attempting to run this script.
+If you encounter any issues, please let me know and I will do my best to assist you.

 ## Usage

 To use this script, you will need to change the following variables at the beginning of the script: